K12-Analytics-Engineering/edfi/tutorial.md

 Click the **Start** button to move to the next step.

 ## Initial setup
 `gcloud` commands will be run in Google Cloud Shell to create various resources in your Google Cloud project.
+To do so, the Google Cloud APIs need to be enabled.

+<walkthrough-enable-apis apis="sqladmin.googleapis.com,run.googleapis.com,cloudbuild.googleapis.com,compute.googleapis.com,secretmanager.googleapis.com,servicenetworking.googleapis.com"></walkthrough-enable-apis>

 Run the command below.
-This will enable the necessary Google Cloud APIs and download the various files needed from Ed-Fi.
+This will download the various files needed from Ed-Fi.

 ```sh
 bash edfi-ods/001-init.sh;